 Durable, versatile and timeless, our Glazed Thin Brick can work its magic in a variety of styles and spaces.
 From selecting trim to avoiding add-ons, this week's blog dives deep into everything we think you should know about our Glazed Thin Brick.

 What it's made of

-Our Glazed Thin Brick comes in a standard size of 2.5 x 8, but is simply thinner than your standard brick, as you can see below.
-Made right here in California, our Brick is made from materials sourced from the United States.
+Our Glazed Thin Brick comes in one standard size of 2.5" wide x 8" long, but is simply thinner than your standard brick, as you can see below:

 Use our Glazed Thin Brick as you would field tile.
 Its classic size and textured finish make it ideal choice for an array of design styles:

 We think brick on the floor pairs quite nicely with a ceramic tile backsplash: